Office of Tourism

 Fax: (516) 393-0075

 The Town of Hempstead is proud to be America's largest township.
-With a population of just under 770,000 people, Hempstead Town is bigger than six states.
+With a population of 771,018 people*, Hempstead Town is bigger than six states.
 The town encompasses more than 142 square miles, containing 51 unincorporated areas and 22 incorporated villages, more than 65 parks and marinas, and 2,599 miles of town, county, state, and federal roads.
 We are also one of the nation's oldest towns, dating back to 1644.
 Our history traces our development from the earliest day of European settlement on the North American continent.
 Hempstead Town residents treasure this rich and unique heritage.

 Perhaps Hempstead's greatest resource is its proximity to the Atlantic Ocean.
 Among the miles of pristine beaches in the Town of Hempstead lies the famous Jones Beach, where you can enjoy a wide range of activities.
 Stroll the boardwalk, bask in the sun or take a dip in the ocean.
 From paddleball and shuffleboard to volleyball and basketball, Jones Beach offers something for everyone.
 In addition to the beaches, an abundance of navigable inland waterways makes Hempstead Town a true haven for recreational boating, affording an opportunity to enjoy the pleasures of power boating, sailing, fishing and a wealth of other marine activities.